mustafapoonawala95/F1TENTH-University-Of-Florida/Perception/README.md

 # Training

-Currently the model is being trained on PASCAL VOC YOLO dataset on kaggle. mAP close to 70% was being achieved after training for 45 epochs
+Currently the model is being trained on PASCAL VOC YOLO dataset on kaggle. mAP close to 70% was being achieved after training for 45 epochs using loss function Adam.
+Results will be added soon.